 One of the best things about stainless steel cookware is that, generally speaking, it’s dishwasher safe.

 So clean up is easy!
-But, sometimes your stainless steel pots and pans might need a little bit more attention than an automatic dishwasher can give them.
+But, these pesky burns on your stainless steel pots and pans might need a little bit more.

 The following is some tips and ideas for how to give your stainless steel pans a more thorough cleaning when, maybe your cooking hasn’t gone quite to plan.
 For tips on general cleaning and upkeep of your stainless steel pans click here, but if you’ve got stains or burn marks you need help with, keep reading below.